pnp/blog/content/post/how-to-enhance-your-dev-tenant-to-unleash-the-full-potential-of.md

 ---
-title: "How to enhance your "dev tenant" to unleash the full potential of the Power Platform"
+title: 'How to enhance your "dev tenant" to unleash the full potential of the Power Platform'
 date: 2021-02-23T12:13:00-05:00
 author: "Michael Roth"
 categories: ["Microsoft 365", "Power Platform", "Tooling"]